 If there is no sign of a leak, have a look at the coolant tank – it will usually have a bright yellow cap and a picture of the radiator.
 It’s important that you don’t get it confused with the brake fluid reservoir – the coolant tank is generally going to be bigger and should have symbols and warnings on it to help guide you.

 There will be maximum and minimum markings on the side.
 If the level looks OK, it may be a sensor which is at fault.
-It’s important that you don’t open the cap while the engine is hot, or you risk being burned by the escaping coolant.
+It’s important that you don’t open the cap while the engine is at boiling point, make sure the engine is cool or you risk being burned by the escaping coolant.

 If you are not able to fix the car yourself, call your breakdown provider and the experts at Eden will be able to diagnose the problem easily.